 Most people addicted to drugs will behave noticeably differently than they did prior to becoming addicted.
 In addition to physical changes in appearance and general health, behavior may become erratic, and relationship, legal, and financial troubles may surface.
 For those addicted, their overall quality of life seems to be diminishing as their preoccupation with drugs and using increases.

 Absolutely.
 Addiction is one of the most treatable diseases affecting society today.
 While there are no quick fixes, addiction programs utilizing various proven modalities of treatment such as CBT (Cognitive Behavioral Therapy), DBT (Dialectical Behavioral Therapy), group and individual counseling/therapy, and family involvement in treatment—along with a comprehensive continuum of care and discharge plan—can lay the groundwork for a successful recovery.

 What is Withdrawal?
 How Long Does It Last?

 Withdrawal refers to the physical, emotional, and psychological symptoms someone addicted to a drug experiences when they discontinue use of the drug.
 These symptoms can range from mild to severe, and in some cases, can be life-threatening.
 The symptoms can last from days to weeks, and sometimes months, depending on the type of drug used and length of time it was used.

 “Detox” usually refers to a facility or regimen that facilitates providing safe and comfortable support for someone experiencing withdrawal symptoms as a result of their detoxification from a drug or drugs.
 It is not treatment, but considered the first step in addiction treatment for those requiring the support.

 Can I Take My Psychiatric Medications While in Detox?

-Most psychiatric medications are allowed in Detox.
-The attending physician, after an assessment, can determine which medications can be continued and which might no longer be needed.
+Most psychiatric medications are allowed in detox.
+The attending physician, after an assessment, will determine which medications can be continued and which are no longer needed.